couchbase/sync_gateway/README.md

 In this example, a chat room is represented by a document with a "type" property "chatroom".
 The "channel_id" property names the associated channel (with which the actual chat messages will be tagged), and the "members" property lists the users who have access.

 `access()` can also operate on roles: if a username string begins with `role:` then the remainder of the string is interpreted as a role name.
 (There's no ambiguity here, since ":" is an illegal character in a user or role name.)

+Since anonymous requests are authenticated as the user "GUEST", you can make a channel and its documents public by calling `access` with a username of `GUEST`.

 ### Authorizing Document Updates